bcmichael/RNMR-Docs/docs/command/full_command.md

     0.1 ≤ ABS(FNULL-OFFSET)/(FNYQ-OFFSET) ≤ 2.0

-Both fnyq and fnull are specified in the current frequency unit as set and displayed by `UNIT /FREQ`.
-If the processing buffer is currently visible, RNMR will update the display after performing the apodization.
+Both fnyq and fnull are specified in the current frequency unit (as set and displayed by `UNIT /FREQ`).
 ## LPCA
 Perform long pulse amplitude correction